Sayed-Ali-Raza-Naqvi/Image-Processing-Machine-Learning-and-More/Notebooks/README.md

 ## **Notebooks**:
 - `Notebook 001`: A comprehensive guide to performing image processing tasks using the Python PIL library, including resizing, cropping, rotating, flipping, and saving images.
+- `Notebook 002`: This notebook provides a comprehensive overview of image processing techniques using the Python skimage library, covering operations such as filtering, edge detection, resizing, and entropy analysis, with a focus on processing grayscale images and analyzing wound healing in scratch assays.